microsoft/appcenter-sdk-android/README.md

     Analytics.isEnabled();
     ```

-## 5. Error Reporting APIs
+## 5. Crashes APIs

-Once you set up and start the Sonoma SDK to use the Error Reporting module in your application, the SDK will automatically start logging any crashes in the device's local storage.
+Once you set up and start the Sonoma SDK to use the Crashes module in your application, the SDK will automatically start logging any crashes in the device's local storage.
 When the user opens the application again, all pending crash logs will automatically be forwarded to Sonoma and you can analyze the crash along with the stack trace on the Sonoma portal.
 Refer to the section to [Start the SDK](#3-start-the-sdk) if you haven't done so already.

 * **Generate a test crash:** The SDK provides you with a static API to generate a test crash for easy testing of the SDK:

     ```Java
-    ErrorReporting.generateTestCrash();
+    Crashes.generateTestCrash();
     ```

     Note that this API can only be used in test/beta apps and won't work in production apps.